-DEP shall give written notification within 90 days, to the Licensee and the other agency/ies to which the post-certification information was submitted of DEP’s determination of whether there is demonstration of compliance with these Conditions.
+DEP shall give written notification within 90 days to the Licensee and the other agency/ies to which the post-certification information was submitted of DEP’s determination of whether there is demonstration of compliance with these Conditions.
 If it is determined that compliance with the Conditions has not been provided, the Licensee shall be notified with particularity of the deficiencies and possible corrective measures suggested.
-Failure to notify Licensee in writing within 90 days of receipt of a complete post-certification submittal shall constitute a determination of compliance.
-A post-certification compliance review may be the basis for initiating modifications to the relevant Condition or to other related Conditions.
+Failure to notify Licensee in writing within 90 days of receipt of a complete Post-Certification Submittal shall constitute a determination of compliance.
+A post-certification compliance review may be the basis for initiating Modifications to the relevant Condition or to other related Conditions.